energysistem/manuals/42499-Energy_Phone_Max_4000/en/13-wifi_setup.md

 ![Imagen1](http://static.energysistem.com/images/manuals/42499/56dd9edb4099b.jpg)

-1. Settings > Wi-Fi.
+1. Settings > Wi-Fi
-2. Enable the Wi-Fi option.
+2. Enable the Wi-Fi option
-3. Select your Wi-Fi network.
+3. Select your Wi-Fi network
-4. Connect.
+4. Connect

 **Note:** Your Energy Phone Max 4000 is compatible with the following security and encryption standards: WEP, WPA, WPA2, TKIP and AES.
 Once you have completed the authentication process successfully, your Energy Phone will save the Wi-Fi access data and your devide will be ready to access the Internet.
 The device will remember the network and will automatically connect to it when it is available.